 I also think that adds more weight to my thought that Hope Ness should never have been considered by anyone as a site for a major industrial development.
 Continue reading

-But 2018 has come and gone, with no indication to the general public that a negotiated settlement is in the works, or even that a trial date has been set.
+But 2018 has come and gone, with no indication to the general public that a negotiated settlement is in the works.

 A few weeks ago a well-used pick-up truck pulled into our driveway on the Bruce Peninsula.
 A man who looked like he might be in his mid-30s got out and said he and his fisherman partner had some freshly caught Georgian Bay fish for sale and did I want some.